-According to their website they have nearly a million cardmembers, but should you be one of them?
+According to the Merrick Bank website they have nearly a million cardmembers, but should you be one of them?
 Spoiler alert: you should probably take a pass.

 Merrick Bank credit card — two types

 Reviews: the good & the bad

-It seems that cardholders either love their Merrick Bank card or they absolutely despise it.
+It seems that cardholders either love their Merrick Bank card or they absolutely hate it.
 After reading dozens and dozens of reviews online a pattern can be recognized.